Appalachian State University

 12. Summit Residence Hall

-Appalachian has 18 residence halls on campus with nearly 6,100 residents.
-Living on campus puts you within walking distance of campus resources, including classes, faculty offices, dining, recreation facilities and the library.
+Appalachian has 19 residence halls on campus with more than 6,000 residents.
+Part of the App State Experience in Boone is living on campus.
+You'll be within walking distance of campus resources with quick, easy access to classes, faculty offices, dining, recreation facilities, the library, events and more.

 13. Founders Plaza

-Founders Plaza was dedicated in 2018 to celebrate the nearly 125-year history of Appalachian State University and to honor its founders, B.B. and D.D.
+Founders Plaza celebrates the 125 year history of Appalachian State University and its founders, B.B. and D.D.
 Dougherty and Lillie Shull Dougherty.
-The space provides an iconic setting for the university sign and an outdoor space for studying, small gatherings and campus events.
+The plaza also provides space for studying, small gatherings and campus events.
 Read more about App State’s history.

-Pro tip: It’s the perfect spot for photos!
+Pro tip: Use the campus sign as a backdrop, it's the perfect spot for photos!

 14. Rivers Street Parking Deck